smblott-github/chromi/README.md

 on how the install is handled, you may have to search out where `npm` has installed it.

-### Extension Installation

-The extension can be installed as an unpacked extension directly from the project folder (see "Load unpacked extension..." on chrome's "Extensions" page).

-If a connection to the server cannot be established or if a connection fails, then the extension attempts to reconnect once every five seconds.

 ### Server Installation

 The server can be run with an invocation such as: